 I’ve been traveling for the past 4 weeks so it’s hard for me to believe that it’s going to be Christmas in 15 days.
 I love the holidays and I usually start feeling the holiday spirit come Thanksgiving, but this year I’m falling behind!
 No gifts have been bought, no tree has been decorated and no menus have been planned…the chaos!
 Today, I finally decided to get my act together and started to work on the Christmas menu.
 A roast is the traditional main dish in our household, but the side dishes are all open to the chef aka me.
 After figuring out that I wanted a cauliflower, rice, and salad dish in the mix, I decided to combine all of those ingredients into one.
 Here is my cauliflower, kale, and farro salad with a walnut vinaigrette, perfect as a side or as a healthy lunch!

 **Helpful tips and common mistakes

 I had originally planned on adding shaved parmesan but completely forgot until after I ate it.
 It’s not completely essential to the salad but add some shavings for that extra nutty, sharp taste.
-For my test run, I enjoyed this cauliflower, kale and farro salad with roasted spiced chicken and roasted potatoes (cooked in the chicken juices, of course.)
+I absolutely loved this cauliflower, kale, and farro salad with the nutty tangy walnut dressing.
 Definitely adding this dish to the holiday menu!

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.